-Banking on Climate Chaos 2024 highlights the hundreds of billions of dollars that flow to the fossil fuel companies systematically polluting the planet and communities across the globe.
-These financing numbers can seem abstract and the analysis technical.
-But the impacts are visceral for the millions of people living on the frontlines of the extraction, processing, and transportation of fossil fuels.
-This report spotlights the resistance of people opposing fossil fuel projects in their communities and territories.
-It is clear: bank financing for fossil fuels causes destruction in the everyday lives of people worldwide.
-Fossil fuel companies and their financiers must be held accountable for the adverse impacts on communities from their actions.
+Banking on Climate Chaos 2024 highlights the hundreds of billions of Whether it is protecting ancestral lands, fighting environmental racism, dollars that flow to the fossil fuel companies systematically polluting cutting through corporate greenwash, preventing pollution around the planet and communities across the globe.
+These financing schools and homes, prioritizing good green jobs, or saving species numbers can seem abstract and the analysis technical.
+But the impacts from human overconsumption, people on the frontlines win justice for are visceral for the millions of people living on the frontlines of the their communities and the planet by organizing and standing up to extraction, processing, and transportation of fossil fuels.
+This report powerful financial interests.
+For a just future, people must follow the lead of those who are the most directly affected by fossil fuel extraction spotlights the resistance of people opposing fossil fuel projects in their communities and territories.
+It is clear: bank financing for fossil fuels and the harmful pollution it produces.
+The featured frontline stories show causes destruction in the everyday lives of people worldwide.
+Fossil how the world must meet this moment. fuel companies and their financiers must be held accountable for the adverse impacts on communities from their actions.
+This map highlights some of the most devastating examples of fossil